 An ounce of prevention is worth a pound of cure.
-Routinely clean and inspect your equipment and the odds of something going wrong are much lower.
+Routinely clean and inspect your plasma cutter and it's equipment and the odds of something going wrong are much lower.
 This post will focus on cleaning and inspection of industrial plasma systems like Hypertherm’s HyPerformance HPRXD or MAXPRO200.
 There are four things you want to do every single day your system is turned on.

 1. Verify gas inlet pressure.
 Test both the “test pre-flow” and “cutflow” modes by making sure your regulator dial reaches the recommended PSI.

 2. Inspect the air filters.
 You’re checking for moisture, oil, and particulates.
 If you see moisture, oil, or a lot of metal dust for example, you’ll need a new filter.
 If you only see a little dust or dirt, try to lightly vacuum it off.
 All air filters need eventual replacement, but if you’re going through more than your fair share then you likely have an issue with the quality of your air and should check its purity.

 3. Check your coolant level and condition.
 If the level is below the neck of the tank, add more.
 If the coolant looks dirty, flush out your tank and refill it with fresh coolant.